 Certain psychologists believe a fear of spiders is an ingrained and evolutionarily-beneficial trait that has remained for thousands of years.
 Since many spiders are venomous, they may have posed a greater risk to early humans, so the fear was warranted.2 Somewhere along the line, though, spiders became much less of a threat, but the response to them remains heightened and disproportionate to the actual risk.

-Treatment For Arachnophobia
+Treatment for Arachnophobia

 If a person has a specific phobia that is causing high levels of anxiety, they should find ways to attain professional mental health services.
 In cases of anxiety, people do well when receiving a combination of therapy and medication management, but due to the nature of arachnophobia, a person may only need a course of therapy to improve symptoms.